kanbc/kanbc/README.md

 Welcome dude!

 - I'm Kan, an entrepreneur, a full-stack developer, currently living in Bangkok, Thailand. 🇹🇭.
-- I’m currently learning <a href="https://www.terraform.io/">Terraform</a> to also be a dev-ops engineer.

 # Stack I use
 > Tools, languages, and other things that I like to work with.